 Even though Jacob was a chef, he valued family home cooking.
-A few years ago, he asked for a recipe book filled with all of the family members’ favorite recipes.
+Several years ago, he asked for a recipe book filled with all of our family members’ favorite recipes.
 Although it was a huge undertaking, it was well worth it.

 Ways to Preserve Recipes with Sentiment